Understanding your jewelry's material

 - abrasive water source - salt water, regular shower/tap water will not immediately destroy your jewelry but over-time, will fade your plating faster than if you avoid contact with it.
 Yes, this include washing your hands excessively while wearing rings or bracelets.
 The laws of physics apply to plated items- material cannot be in the same space at the same time.
 Eventually your plating will rub off, but how fast depends on use.
 Care for your jewelry and it can retain it's colour/shine for many years to come (yes, even for our regular plated items!)

 - sleeping with your jewelry on - let's re-iterate this point.
 Sleeping with your jewelry on will not only damage your jewelry but yourself.
-We feel incredibly sad when we see our customers talking about how they're sleeping with our jewelry on, then reporting back with a negative review about broken pieces or hurting themselves.

 - openly placing jewelry in a humid environment - avoid placing your jewelry in your bathroom, near your sink.
 Guess what's in water?
 H20.
 Yeah, that means oxygen and oxidation.